-An identification plate listing the model number and the serial number is attached to each unit and is located on the rear lower left side of mainframe.
+An identification plate listing the model number and the serial number is attached to each unit and is located on the rear lower left side of mainframe or under the seat.
 Refer below for serial number and model number location.
 This plate should not be removed at any time.